nasa/cumulus-docs/docs/cumulus-task-message-flow.md

   "cumulus_meta": {}
 }
 ```

+## Cumulus Message Preparation

+The event coming into a Cumulus Task is assumed to be a Cumulus Message or Cumulus Remote Message and should first be handled by the functions described below before being passed to the main task handler.

+#### Preparation Step 1: Fetch remote event

+Fetch remote event will fetch the actual event from S3 if the cumulus message includes a `replace` key.

 Once "my-large-event.json" is fetched from S3, it's returned from the fetch remote event function.
 In the case that no "replace" key is present in the cumulus message, the cumulus message passed to the lambda task is returned as-is.